t0ffe/CybSec_Course_Project_I/README.md

 # Cyber Security Course Project I

+## Todo-app
+#### Can the flaws outlined below be implemented in a TODO app?

+1. Yes.
+The TODOs are saved in a db.
+2. Yes.
+Accounts for the users.
+3. Yes.
+Same as #2.
+4. Yes.
+Possiibility of seeing TODOs that one has no permissions to.
+5. Yes.
+Log logins / TODOs.
+***

 ## 5 Flaws from OWASP

 1. [**A03:2021-Injection**](https://owasp.org/Top10/A03_2021-Injection/): Introduce SQL Injection by directly concatenating user inputs into a database query.
 Fix it by using parameterized queries or using methods provided by Django.